Angel Tax Exemption – Eligibility, Declaration, How to Apply

 What is Angel Tax?

-The angel tax, introduced by Section 56(2)(viib) of the Income Tax Act, 1961, applies to unlisted companies (startups whose shares aren’t publicly traded) that receive funding exceeding the Fair Market Value (hereinafter ‘FMV’) determined by the government.
+The angel tax, introduced by Section 56(2)(viib) of the Income Tax Act, 1961, applies to unlisted companies (startups whose shares are not publicly traded) that receive funding exceeding the Fair Market Value (FMV) determined by the government.
 This excess investment is considered “income from other sources” and is taxed at a rate of 30.9% (inclusive of a 30% income tax rate and 3% cess).
 Section 56(2)(viib) of the Income Tax Act 1961 encompasses a provision that pertains to closely-held companies issuing shares to resident investors at a value exceeding the “fair market value” of those shares.
 In such cases, the surplus amount of the issue price over the fair value is subject to taxation as the income of the company issuing the shares.
-Hence, angel tax is a built-up concept inculcated in the Finance Act, 2012 over the foundational block of provisions of the Income Tax Act, 1961
+Hence, angel tax is a built-up concept inculcated in the Finance Act, 2012 over the foundational block of provisions of the Income Tax Act, 1961.

 Any funding a startup receives from an investor, if it exceeds the FMV determined by the government, falls under the angel tax category.
 This can include investments from angel investors, individuals who provide early-stage capital, or even venture capitalists if the startup is still unlisted.
 The key factor is the difference between the investment amount and the government’s FMV assessment, not the specific type of investor.